rtdtwo/voyager/README.md

 # Credits
 - Anushka Ramteke, for the endless travel talks that inspired me to make this, and for the color schemes!
-- [Akash Joshi](https://github.com/akash-joshi), a former colleague and a good friend.
-His React articles have been a lot of help.
+- [Akash Joshi](https://github.com/akash-joshi), for his React articles which have been a lot of help.
 - The folks at [Webloom Inc.](https://webloominc.com), my previous employers, for pushing me into React.js.

 # License